Compliance (psychology): Evolving theories of compliance

+Philosophy vs Social Psychology

 Philosophers view compliance in the context of arguments.
 Arguments are produced when an individual gives a reason for thinking that a claim is true.
 In doing so, they utilize premises (claims) to support their conclusion (opinion).
 Regardless of utilization of fallacy forms (e.g., apple-polishing, ad hominem) to get their point across, individuals engaged in philosophical arguments are overtly and logically expressing their opinion(s).
 This is an explicit action in which the person on the other side of the argument recognizes that the arguer seeks to gain compliance (acceptance of their conclusion).

 In studying compliance, social psychologists aim to examine overt and subtle social influences experienced in various forms by all individuals.
 Implicit and explicit psychological processes are also studied since they shape interactions.
-This is because these processes explain how certain individuals can make another comply and why someone else succumbs to compliance.
+These processes explain how certain individuals can make another comply and why someone else succumbs to compliance.

 As a means of fulfilling needs

-In complying with the requests of others and/or by following their actions, we seek to maintain the goals of social influence:
+In complying with the requests of others or by following their actions, we seek to maintain the goals of social influence: